 The rolls are best enjoyed fresh and warm from the oven!
 If you have leftovers, store the rolls at room temperature.
-Eat within 2 days for the best freshness.
-Warm for 15 seconds in the microwave if needed to soften.
+Eat within 2 days.
+Warm for 15 seconds in the microwave as needed to soften.

 Important Tips to Remember

-- Measure the flour by weight.
+- Measure at least the flour by weight.
 This flour is very starchy so the most accurate measurement will be by weight instead of cups.

 - Make sure the milk is warm to 120-130°F and the eggs and butter are at room temperature.
 Proper temperature of ingredients is necessary for proper activation of the yeast.

 - Make sure you are using instant yeast and make sure it's fresh.

 - The dough is should be somewhat soft.
 You'll notice this mostly when you go to slice the rolls.
 Use the dental floss hack or a serrated knife and a gentle sawing motion to slice them.
 If they do not have the perfect shape, it's ok, just keep them rolled and place them in the pan.
 Gently push the dough to reshape if needed.

 - You must use parchment paper and extra flour when rolling out the cinnamon rolls.
 You do not want this dough stuck to your counter.
 Use any inexpensive gluten-free flour blend that you have on hand.

 - If you make any substitutions to the dough recipe, I cannot guarantee the results!
 Follow the recipe as written.
 See trusted substitutions in the recipe card below.